Patent medicine: Origins and advertising

 Within the English-speaking world, patent medicines are as old as journalism.
-"Anderson's Pills" were first made in England in the 1630s; the recipe was allegedly learned in Venice by a Scot who claimed to be physician to King Charles I. Daffy's Elixir was invented about 1647 and remained popular in Britain and the USA until the late 19th century.
+"Anderson's Pills" were first made in England in the 1630s; the recipe was allegedly learned in Venice by a Scot who claimed to be physician to King Charles I. Daffy's Elixir was invented about 1647 and remained popular in Britain and the US until the late 19th century.
 The use of "letters patent" to obtain exclusive marketing rights to certain labelled formulas and their marketing fueled the circulation of early newspapers.
 The use of invented names began early.
-In 1726 a patent was also granted to the makers of Dr Bateman's Pectoral Drops; at least on the documents that survive, there was no Dr. Bateman.
+In 1726 a patent was granted to the makers of Dr. Bateman's Pectoral Drops; at least on the documents that survive, there was no Dr. Bateman.
 This was the enterprise of a Benjamin Okell and a group of promoters who owned a warehouse and a print shop to promote the product.